 In the nearby village of Jafarli, local residents have similar complaints.
 Though most of the population raise livestock, there are few pastures available.
 What’s worse, when the war began, water flowing from Armenia through a pipe system stopped, and a drought began.
 An artesian well has since been built to provide water for both drinking and irrigation.

-The village also comes under fire — in 2015, a shell landed in the yard of local resident Ahad Askerov, damaging his car.
+The village also comes under fire — in 2015, a shell landed in the yard of local resident Ahad Asgarov, damaging his car.
 A few remnants of the shell are clearly visible in his bedroom wall.

-‘In 1992, a missile fell on my dad's house, completely collapsing it’, Askerov tells OC Media.
+‘In 1992, a missile fell on my dad's house, completely collapsing it’, Asgarov tells OC Media.
 ‘At the same time, another missile fell on the back house, which my father built for us.
 It also collapsed.’

 ‘For a year, we lived in a secondary school in Gazakh.
 Then we settled down in the old kindergarten opposite our destroyed house.
 We are three brothers; we grew up, we worked.
-In 2008, we dismantled the old kindergarten and built our own home’, Askerov says.
+In 2008, we dismantled the old kindergarten and built our own home’, Asgarov says.